Good afternoon Vancouver, how’s your head?

 The hand-wringing and spinning has commenced in full force now in the wake of the riot which gripped the downtown core after the Canucks Game 7 loss.
 The narrative which emerged, both in the media and thanks to public statements by the Vancouver Police, is that—are you ready for it?—anarchists are to blame.

-As a self-identifying anarchist, part of me is not the slightest bit surprised—demonization of anarchists is rather old hat.
+Students of history ought not to be the slightest bit surprised—demonization of anarchists is rather old hat.
 In the popular lexicon anarchism is simply synonymous with “chaos”, a perspective entirely ignorant of the depth or substance of said political philosophy.
 Another part of me, however, is still surprised by the utterly moronic grounds on which the claim of an anarchist presence has been made.

-I won’t bother with the whole “violence = anarchist” argument, as I have written on the subject before.
+I won’t bother with the whole “anarchism = violence” argument, as far more lucid folks than I have long ago deconstructed this canard.
 Instead, I’d like to focus on the only other piece of, uh, “evidence” that’s been offered.
 Here it is: there were people who covered their faces during the riots and some even wore black.
 BOOM!
 Black Bloc!
 Call CSIS and strip my civil liberties, the anarchists are here!